 PROTOCOL:

 All methods described here have been approved by the Ethics Committee of the Department of Psychology of University Lyon 2 and informed consent was obtained from all participants.
+Participants were recruited by means of notices posted in the local community and at the University.

 Participants